 His political career initiated in 2003.
 During his early political life, he actively strived and focused on road infrastructure, sanitation, sewage and other issues of urban areas.
 Initially, he also had his own agricultural farm.

-The noted poet, fiction writer, and visual artist Ankur Betagri is presently based in Delhi.
+Ankur Betagri, noted poet, fiction writer, and visual artist Ankur Betagri is presently based in Delhi.
 His works are often praised for their innovative imagination, combined with emotional precision.
 It is no wonder, that in 2012, he was featured as one of the top ten best writers of India.
-Born in 1983, he holds a master’s degree in Clinical Psychology from Christ University, Bangalore.
+Born in 1983, he holds a master’s degree in clinical psychology from Christ University, Bangalore.

 Betageri will be always known for Hulchul; a public arts and social activist platform used to reclaim public spaces through artistic expressions.
 Now that is something we don’t see every day.
 Art, images talking of everyday life on roadside walls, benches, The Bliss and Madness of Being Human and Bhog and Other Stories are some of his important works.